 The quantitative comparison of morphometric variables between tree assemblages (Figure 6) permitted to examine whether trees-grouped by local association of an individual trait-persistently show different shapes at the group level, shedding light on the relationship between context-based traits and individual tree traits.
-Remarkably, it was observed that tree assemblages delineated according to the weighted average of individual tree heights (i.e., SL_i) presented positive correlations with two-dimentional morphometric features at the group level.
+Remarkably, it was observed that tree assemblages delineated according to the weighted average of individual tree heights (i.e. SL_i) presented positive correlations with two-dimentional morphometric features at the group level.

-For instance, assemblages with higher trees (i.e., labeled as Highest according to SL_i, or High-High according to 510 local Moran's I_i) are consistently rounder, larger and more regular in shape.
-As visualized in Figure 6, SL_i correlates 511 positively with shape regularity [104], two-dimensional concavity [85], length-to-width ratio [102] and size, indicating 512 a consistent trait-convergence assembly pattern [115].
-Higher trees seem to converge in most sheltered areas (i.e., 513 thalwegs and local sub-basins) so that tree assemblages with highest SL_i tend to adopt the morphological features of 514 the drainage network's shape (see Figure 9, in Annex I).
-Interpretation of this observation would go beyond the scope 515 of this study.
-However, it may indicate that both the shape and location of tree assemblages of different heights are 516 conditioned by underlying environmental and biotic driving mechanisms.
-517
+For instance, assemblages with higher trees (i.e. labeled as Highest according to SL_i, or High-High according to 557 local Moran's I_i) are consistently rounder, larger and more regular in shape.
+As visualized in Figure 6, SL_i correlates 558 positively with shape regularity [100], two-dimensional concavity [81], length-to-width ratio [98] and size, indicating 550 a consistent trait-convergence assembly pattern [111].
+Higher trees seem to converge in most sheltered areas (i.e. 560 thalwegs and local sub-basins) so that tree assemblages with highest SL_i tend to adopt the morphological features of 561 the drainage network's shape (see Figure 9, in Annex I).
+Interpretation of this observation would go beyond the scope 562 of this study.
+However, it may indicate that both the shape and location of tree assemblages of different heights are 563 conditioned by underlying environmental and biotic driving mechanisms.
+564

-In the monoculture forest studied here, tree height clustering occurs (Figure 5, a), while spatial gradients of av-518 eraged tree height present preferential shapes and directions (Figure 5, b).
-These observations indicate that there is 519 tree-height convergence and a tendency toward optimal phenotype expression (i.e., maximum growth performance) 520 around the runoff drainage network (Figure 9, c, in Annex I).
-Higher trees are found in sheltered regions and concave 521 channels-which generally benefit from more frequent runoff events and deeper soils [46, 47].
-This may indicate that 522 favorable environmental conditions (e.g., deeper soil, lower soil moisture-recession rates, greater availability of soil 523 nutrients due to leaching) allow individuals to reach their optimal phenotype.
-Conversely, a lower SL_i of tree height 524 in more exposed terrain (e.g., ridges, hilltops) indicates that environmental filtering (e.g., windstorm disturbance) or 525 a reduced competition in light harvesting could play a significant role in determining the location of low SL_i tree as-526 semblages (Figure 9, a, in Annex I).
-Thus, the relatively reduced tree height in exposed areas could indicate a passive 527 response of tree height to harsher environmental conditions [49], an active response to higher light availability [44] 528 or a limitation to tree growth caused by other local factors, such as lower soil depth or nutrients availability [1, 47].
-529 Nevertheless, this study cannot provide an interpretation of such observations, as shifts in the variance of functional 530 traits across environmental gradients (i.e., spatial patterns of trait similarity) do not bring strong evidence of either 531 biotic or environmental filtering on their own [122].
-532
+In the spruce forest studied here, tree height clustering occurs (Figure 5, a), while spatial gradients of averaged tree 565 height present preferential shapes and directions (Figure 5, b).
+These observations indicate that there is tree-height 566 convergence and a tendency toward optimal phenotype expression (i.e. maximum growth performance) around the 567 runoff drainage network (Figure 9, c, in Annex I).
+Higher trees are found in sheltered regions and concave channels-568 which generally benefit from more frequent runoff events and deeper soils [39, 40].
+This may indicate that favorable 569 environmental conditions (e.g. deeper soil, lower soil moisture-recession rates, greater availability of soil nutrients 570 due to leaching) allow individuals to reach their optimal phenotype.
+Conversely, a lower SL_i of tree height in more 571 exposed terrain (e.g. ridges, hilltops) indicates that environmental filtering (e.g. windstorm disturbance) or a reduced 572 competition in light harvesting could play a significant role in determining the location of low SL_i tree assemblages 573 (Figure 9, a, in Annex I).
+Thus, the relatively reduced tree height in exposed areas could indicate a passive response of 574 tree height to harsher environmental conditions [42], an active response to higher light availability [37] or a limitation 575 to tree growth caused by other local factors, such as lower soil depth or nutrients availability [1, 40].
+Nevertheless, 576 this study cannot provide an interpretation of such observations, as shifts in the variance of functional traits across 577 environmental gradients (i.e. spatial patterns of trait similarity) do not bring strong evidence of either biotic or envi-578 ronmental filtering on their own [118].
+579

-533 4.4 | Methods Applied
+580 4.4 | Methods Applied

-The regression methods used (i.e., AdaBoost, Lasso and Random Forest regressors) are well-known methods that take as input features extracted from the polygon dataset obtained after CHM segmentation, abstracted from their spatial location (see Figure 3).
+The regression methods used (i.e. AdaBoost, Lasso and Random Forest regressors) are well-known methods that take as input features extracted from the polygon dataset obtained after CHM segmentation, abstracted from their spatial location (see Figure 3).